 SLS CP includes acquiring 0.35 hectares of land for the local park.
-We consider nexus is established for the land acquisition, through the St Leonards South Landscape Master Plan, prepared by Oculus (October 2020).
+We consider nexus is established for the land acquisition through the St Leonards South Landscape Master Plan, prepared by Oculus (October 2020).

-The proposed embellishment of the parks is also informed by the St Leonards South Landscape Master Plan, and nexus is established excluding stormwater upgrades.
+The proposed embellishment of the parks is also informed by the St Leonards South Landscape Master Plan, and nexus is established.